 The best way to avoid sticky childcare situations is to have good communication.
 Set clear expectations and talk openly with your nanny if you have concerns.

-Pay attention to how your caregiver approaches communication with you.
+- Pay attention to how your caregiver approaches communication with you.

-Take note of how your child reacts to the nanny.
+- Take note of how your child reacts to the nanny.

-Trust your instincts.
+- Trust your instincts.

 Your gut is usually spot-on, so listen to that inner voice.
-It’s worth trusting your instincts about situation if something doesn’t feel right.
+It’s worth trusting your instincts about the situation if something doesn’t feel right.